vibhakamath23/TicTacToeRobot/README.md

 To begin with setting up the MQTT server, add your Wifi SSID and PW in `config.txt` in the MQTT folder, and change the MQTT broker IP in `config.txt` and `mqttconnect.py` as appropriate.
 You can also customize your `CLIENT_ID` in `mqttconnect.py`.

-Next, run `XRP_MQTT.py` through the MicroPico extension to connect to the server.
+Next, make sure your Pico is connected through the MicroPico extension at the bottom of your VSCode terminal, and then run `XRP_MQTT.py` to connect to the server.
 A "Connection Successful!" message will print in terminal upon completion.

 Once this appears, MQTT Explorer can be used to publish integer messages to `topic/TicTacToePosition`, and the XRP should move to the appropriate orientation for each given position.
 This is all that needs to be run for this part.